daaa57150/QDScraper/README.md

 supergrafx, vectrex, virtualboy, wswan, wswanc, zxspectrum, psp

 But there are some that I don't know much about, so I'd say it roughly works for them.
-If you give another platform or if an API doesn't know about it, it will try to search without specifying the platform.
+If you input another platform or if an API doesn't know about it, it will try to search without specifying it.

 Some platforms do more extensive searches:
 - wonderswan color will also look for wonderswan games